ros2/design/articles/cross_compilation_build_tools_design.md

 launching a single command.
 That command should also be implemented using an extensible design that allows supporting new platforms with low effort.
+This design proposal is a push towards Tier-1 support of ARM-HF and ARM64 architectures.

 ## Proposed Approach

-We propose continuing with the general approach of the cross-compilation tutorial, based on building a sysroot for the target platform using QEMU and Docker, and then using [`cmake-toolchains`](https://cmake.org/cmake/help/latest/manual/cmake-toolchains.7.html) with a toolchain file pointing `CMAKE_SYSROOT` to the sysroot location, to compile with C and C++ cross-compilers.
+We propose continuing with the general approach of the cross-compilation tutorial, based on building a sysroot for the target platform using QEMU and Docker, and then using [colcon mixins](https://github.com/colcon/colcon-mixin) to compile with C and C++ cross-compilers.

 We propose adding a set of commands to wrap the instructions on the